 1. Magura Village

-If you want to have a rich cultural immersion and learn more about a way of life that no longer exists in other parts of Europe, you should definitely spend a day exploring the village of Magura and its idyllic surroundings.
+If you want to learn more about a way of life that no longer exists in other parts of Europe, you should definitely spend a day exploring the village of Magura and its idyllic surroundings.

 2. Breghina Valley